 Age 26.
-Your aunt's cheeks have sunken like the ribs of deer that summer with no rain.
-You sit by her side relentlessly, like those conservationists who won't get out of condemned trees.
+Your aunt's cheeks have sunken in like the skin between the ribs of the deer that summer with no rain.
+You sit by her side relentlessly, like one of those conservationists who won't leave a condemned tree.
 Here, you want to say, have my puffy cheeks, my healthy cells, but all you can do is hand her books, water, pictures.
-All you can do is watch as she becomes smaller, sweatier, begins speaking in tongues.
+All you can do is watch as she becomes smaller, becomes sweatier, begins speaking in tongues.
 "This picture," you say, your hands shaking.
 "This picture of us."
 You want her to see how everything is suspended, how the bright yellow leaves seem to hover in the air.
 Her white nightgown flutters, her arm thrusts towards you with unexpected speed, as when, in the movies, you suddenly realize a body is not yet dead.
 "Stop," she says, grabbing your wrist.
 "Just stop."